jshwa/disney-rides-cli-app/NOTES.md

   - creates a constant that is an array of hashes :park => URLs for all the disney parks
   - #find_rides takes the array of hashes and calls #scrape_park on each URL.
 It also assigns the :park name to the ride if it is pulled from that park
   - #add_info takes each attraction's URL and calls scrape_attraction
-  - #menu prints the menu
+  - #menu puts the menu
+  - #print_park puts the park info all purty-like
   - rides by park returns park.all
   - rides by thrill level returns thrill_lvl.all
   - FastPass Rides prints rides where :fastpass != nil